yandl/compress-pptx/README.md

   -q QUALITY, --quality QUALITY
                         JPEG output quality (0-100) (default: 85)
-  -crf                  Video Compression Level 0-51 where 0 is no compression Defaults to 30 -r                    Max dimension (width or height) for video and images.
+  -crf                  Video Compression Level 0-51 where 0 is no compression Defaults to 30 -ir                   Max dimension (width or height) for images.
+Defaults to 1920 -vr                   Max dimension (width or height) for video.
 Defaults to 1280 -t TRANSPARENCY, --transparency TRANSPARENCY
                         Replace transparency with color (default: white) -k, --skip-transparent-images